 - Kosher salt and black pepper to taste

 - ½ lb. ditalini pasta

 - In a large stock pot or dutch oven place the whole chicken, onion, red peppers, celery, carrots, potatoes, fire roasted tomatoes with their juices.
 Add enough cold water to cover by 1 inch.

 - Bring to a boil over high heat.

 - Add parsley, garlic, 1 tablespoon of kosher salt and pepper to taste.

 - Reduce the heat to medium-low, cover partially with a lid.

-- Remove all the meat from the chicken and shred the chicken into large pieces.
+- Remove all the meat from the chicken and shred the chicken into pieces.
+Discard the skin and bones.

 slightly adapted from adashofsanity